-Defendant 1) contended - without success - discrimination in the sense that the separate granting of license to an individual subsidiary of a group of companies is allegedly in line with the licensing policies of the Plaintiff within the framework of MPEG-2 standard license grants.
+Defendant 1) contended - with just as little success - discrimination in the sense that the separate granting of license to an individual subsidiary of a group of companies is allegedly in line with the licensing policies of the Plaintiff within the framework of MPEG-2 standard license grants.

 Plaintiff has pointed out, in this connection, that separate licenses were granted only in such cases where individual group companies were not active in the relevant field of business.
 In terms of Defendant 1) referring to attachments B19, B19a, B32 and B33 with concrete examples relative to other groups, the pleading of Defendant 1) does, however, not provide any ascertainment or evidence that, in those cases, the parent companies produced and/or distributed DVD's in the first place.
-In the case of Company, the Defendants themselves mention specifically that its parent company (Company) was not granted a license because its own business activity does not call for one.
-The same holds true for and its parent company.
+In the case of

+, the Defendants themselves mention specifically that its parent company (econa Inc.) was not granted a license because its own business activity does not call for one.
+The same holds true for control of and its parent company.
 In the case under review, however, an unobjective and unequal treatment is to be negated because the business objective of Defendant 4) is the distribution of DVDs, undisputedly at least in Scandinavia.

-As far as Defendant 1) points out that individual companies of the Second Group had been allowed to sign separate standard license agreements, he has - in spite of the pleading of the Plaintiff, according to which no single Second company has a license - failed to provide evidence to such contrary allegation although the burden of proof for the actual precondition of unequal treatment is incumbent on the party making the allegation.
-A reference to the existing division of the burden of proof has not been necessary as the Defendants and/or their attorneys of record are obviously aware of the decison "Video-signal-Codierung I"; which states that the burden of proof of unequal treatment rests on the Defendant, who argues a violation of the ban on discrimination (LG Düsseldorf, InstGe 7, 70, 105, Rn.
+As far as Defendant 1) points out that individual companies of the Group had been allowed to sign separate standard license agreements, he has - in spite of the pleading of the Plaintiff, according to which no single company has a license - failed to provide evidence to such contrary allegation although - as the chamber had emphasized during the main hearing - the burden of proof for the actual precondition of unequal treatment is incumbent on the party making the allegation.
+(Compare LG Düsseldorf, InstGe 7, 70, 105, Rn.
 125).

-Defendants finally turn, without success, against the MPEG-2 standard licence agreement as offered by the Plaintiff and respectively.
+Defendants finally turn, without success, against the MPEG-2 standard licence agreement as offered by the Plaintiff and sectors respectively.
 This contract cannot be found fault with neither under the aspect of appropriateness nor under the aspect of discrimination (art.
 82 EGV, § 18, items 1 and 4, § 20, item 1 GWB).